Maximilian-Seitz/ExDemonKing/chapters/Chapter_7.md

 lack of consistency it disappeared with, along with the potency of her flame.

 > Great, with that we're gonna be companions!
+> I'm Auli, by the way.

+> It's a pleasure to make your acquaintance.
+I'm Martin.

+> Oh, and Martin,
+> from now on you're gonna have to pretend that you're my little brother.